rbredow/robbredow.com/content/posts/1999-12-01-stuart-little-fx.md

     <img src="/images/1999/12/stu-sail1.avif" loading="lazy" alt="Stuart Little Jumps down the sail">
     <img src="/images/1999/12/stu-sail2.avif" loading="lazy" alt="He continues sliding down">
   </div>
-  <em>Stuart sheds a CG tear that clumps his fur, sails on a CG water extension and slides down a synthentic sail / Animation & Lighting and some shading</b></em>
+  <em>Stuart sheds a CG tear that clumps his fur, sails on a CG water extension and slides down a synthetic sail / Animation & Lighting and some shading</b></em>
 </div>

 I did a bunch more work on the show as well, but those are a few samples.
 Hope you enjoyed the film.